trevorbox/service-mesh-patterns/multi-cluster-trust/README.md

 This demonstrates mTLS using a common rootca between two different control planes. mTLS is originated from the istio-system egressgateway to the istio-system2 mongo-ingressgateway.

+> TODO with this configuration TLS origination should be possible from just the sidecar (no egressgateway needed)

 ## Setup

 ```sh